J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 Click for photo »

 Remarkable peculiar flowers with curved tube and round, inch-wide, purple-brown end veined yellow, with a fringe of thread-like lobes, in fall.
 Not cool enough for you?
 They smell of brandy...
 Small creeping vine to 10 feet, with round 3" leaves with silvery veins.
 Brazil and Argentina.
 Zone 8.
-Seed germinates in 1 - 6 months warm.
-(This lot has given rapid, high germination of 99% in 2 - 3 weeks.)
+Germinates in 3 weeks, with some stragglers to 6 months.

 "The law has no claim to human respect.
 It has no civilizing mission; its only purpose is to protect exploitation."—Peter Kropotkin.